 Ready, aim, fire.

-We set up our testing environment, with colored cups and targets, and evaluated the remaining 11 Nerf guns on how easy it was to aim and shoot accurately.
-A gun is no fun if its accuracy is a good as a Stormtrooper’s.
+We set up our testing environment with colored cups and targets, then evaluated the remaining 11 Nerf guns on how easy it was to aim and shoot accurately.
+After all, a Nerf gun is no fun if its accuracy is a good as a Stormtrooper’s.

-We configured cup pyramids of different height and distances for isolate target practice, then took aim at each other in real-life battle.
+So, we configured cup pyramids of different height and distances for isolate target practice, then took aim at each other in real-life battle.
 Our group of testers, a mix of beginners and experienced Nerf-slingers, spent a few minutes practicing and getting familiar with each gun to account for a margin of user error and lack of skill.
-Rather than counting targets or timing a course — usually, your target is much bigger (a human) — we evaluated the guns on whether the ammo went where we expected it to go without excessive aiming or strategizing.
+Rather than counting targets or timing a course — usually, your target (a human) is much bigger and on the move — we evaluated each Nerf gun based on whether the ammo went where we expected it to go without excessive aiming or strategizing.

-The Rebelle Lumanate and Doomlands Negotiator both fell short here.
+The Rebelle Lumanate and Doomlands Negotiator fell short here.
 Both blasters shot either significantly higher or lower than expected: We went through multiple rounds of reloading before we hit our targets.
 That’s because both guns’ barrels are configured in circular positions, which made the exit point of the dart different every time.
 Trying to predict that when aiming felt like trouble than it was worth.
-The Negotiator also had a lot of false starts (darts wouldn’t leave the gun).
-It required a significant amount of force to pull back the lever to prime the gun, too.
+The Negotiator also had a lot of false starts; darts wouldn’t leave the blaster.
+It required a significant amount of force to pull back the priming lever back, too.

-A crowd favorite (533 reviews and 4.3 stars on Amazon), the Nerf Modulus Tri-Strike failed in our shooting range too.
+A crowd favorite (533 reviews and 4.3 stars on Amazon), the Nerf Modulus Tri-Strike also failed in our shooting range.
 It ejects three different kinds of ammo; regular darts, the mega darts, and a missile.
 Unfortunately, it did none of these things very well.
-The Mega darts just kind of flop out and the missile had a minuscule range of just a few feet before it nosedived to the floor.
-On top of that, the magazine that holds the regular darts is hard to remove — you have to pull back hard on little buttons on both side of the gun.
+The Mega darts just kind of flop out, while the missile only flew a few feet before it nosedived to the floor.
+On top of that, the magazine that holds the regular darts is hard to remove — you have to pull back hard on little buttons on both side of the blaster.